-This unit category covers emissions from dryers, dehydrators, ovens, furnaces, and kilns.
-In these types of processes, the flame or hot air directly heats the product or process fluid.
-The District does not have a rule that covers these types of emission units.
-Based on our review of the CARB Technology Clearinghouse, other districts, such as Ventura County Air Pollution Control District and South Coast Air Quality Management District, have implemented such a rule.

-Of the AB 617 industrial sources in the District, Imerys is the only facility that employs such processes.
-Imerys uses multiple burners and dryer systems in their product lines, with the maximum heat input of the burners ranging from 1 MMBtu/hr to over 50 MMBtu/hr.
+This source category covers emissions from dryers, dehydrators, ovens, furnaces, kilns, and other processes where the flame or hot air directly heats the product or process fluid.
+Of the AB 617 industrial sources in the District, Imerys uses multiple burners and dryer systems in their product lines, with the maximum heat input of the burners ranging from 1 MMBtu/hr to over 50 MMBtu/hr.
 Some of the units already use low-NOx burners, and a few units have conventional burners with no emission controls.
-Due to the high operating capacity of these burners, it may be feasible and cost-effective to create a new rule that can achieve emission reductions for this source category.
-More information regarding the proposed AB 617 requirements for this source category can be found in Section 5.6 of this report.